KennethTraynor/web_project_4/README.md

 **Techniques:**

 * Javascript was used to add some functionality to the page, making it possible to edit values that otherwise would not be possible

+* Templates were used to make new cards using javascript by cloning the template and giving it new values

 * Flex and Grid layouts were used in order to shape the website